n0tic/Steam-Server-Creation-Tool-V2/README.md

 <img src="https://github.com/n0tic/Steam-Server-Creation-Tool-V2/blob/master/Steam%20Server%20Creation%20Tool%20V2/Resources/SteamCMD.png" alt="Image Preview" />

-Steam Server Creation Tool V2 is a user-friendly GUI tool designed for easy installation and management of servers.
-It simplifies the process by automating the use of SteamCMD to install servers based on Steam's API.
+Steam Server Creation Tool V2 is an upgraded utility for effortless download of multiplayer game servers using the Steam platform.
+Unlike the traditional SteamCMD console commands, this version features a user-friendly interface, simplifying tasks like installation, updates and managment.
 The tool is built with the idea of staying up-to-date and functional, even if Steam makes additions or remove servers.

 The application is requesting a full list of applications from the Steam's API so it will always stay up-to-date with what steam has to offer.
 It extrapolates servers from that list, creates a database with name and reference ID which the application then uses.